A Fourney Jic

 David decided to leave it there for today.
-He clicked the Send button and the chapter swiftly entered the realms of cyberspace.
+Having saved what he had written, he got on the site and uploaded the chapter into the realms of cyberspace.

 Needless to say, this chapter also got bashed.
-Katie/Pidgeot left a long reply, in which she let David know how angry she was that he had continued writing a journey fic when he knew she'd told him not to.
+Katie/Pidgeot left a long review, in which she let David know how angry she was that he had continued writing his story when he knew she'd told him not to:

-Why didn't you take my advice and try a different story?
-This is totally unoriginal, even shorter than the previous chapter and lacks any kind of detail.
+Why didn't you take my advice and try a different plotline?
+This is even shorter than the previous chapter and lacks any kind of detail.
 What's more, you posted this even though I'd clearly told you I didn't want the story in question to continue.

 Is it just me, or are you trying to push it as far as you can?
-Because, if you continue with this story and keep flaming people who are only trying to steer you away from such cliched plotlines, I will recommend you for a ban.
+Because, if you continue to post this story and keep flaming people who are only trying to steer you away from such cliched plotlines, I will recommend you for a ban.

-Just look around this board and you'll see which kind of stories people like.
-And is ANY of them a journey fic?
+Just look around this site and you'll see which stories people consider to be well-written.
+And are any of those stories like this?
 No!

 In future, I suggest you think before starting a story.
-Don't just dash them off and steer clear of plots which have been used several times before.
+Don't just dash something off in a few minutes.
+And steer clear of plotlines which have, to put it bluntly, been done to death.

 Annoyed by know-it-alls who won't listen to advice

-But David stubbornly began to write the third chapter, trying to convince himself that all the flak he'd received was just teething troubles and it would be all right once the story really got going.
-However, he hadn't banked on developing a severe case of writer's block.
+But David stubbornly began to write the third chapter, convinced that all the flak he'd received was just teething troubles and it would be all right once the story really got going.
+However, he hadn't banked on developing a severe case of writer's block:

 Tom and Anne . . .

 David stared at his computer screen, struggling to come up with ideas for the next stage of Tom and Anne's Pokemon journey.
-All of a sudden, he felt himself shrink as he was mysteriously sucked into another dimension via the computer screen . . .
+Then, all of a sudden, he found himself being mysteriously sucked into another dimension . . .

 "I'm Tom," said the boy.